 SOC 39-5092, CIP 12.0401 (only at Plainville campus).
 The Nail Technician program prepares students on the foundational concepts and practices associated with Nail Technician.
 It is comprised of 100 clock hours.
 The program's instructional methods include interactive lectures, practical assignments on both mannequins and patrons, group activities, workshops, videos and other learning resources.
 An IIC certificate is issued upon completion.

-The objective of the Nail program is to facilitate the completion of the State required 100 clock hours of training.
+Objective of the Nail Technician program is to complete the State required 100 hours.